Merck

 • Research

-Waste minimization begins with the upfront evaluation of our product designs and manufacturing processes.
+expertise to create more sustainable ways to make our products.
+We continuously strive to reduce the amount of operational waste we generate and to maximize the use of environmentally beneficial disposal methods such as recycling, composting and waste-to-energy.
+To ensure our waste is managed in an environmentally responsible manner, we use only approved waste disposal facilities.
+Approved facilities demonstrate that they have the systems, technologies and practices to manage our waste streams responsibly and in compliance with all applicable requirements.
+We routinely audit these facilities to verify the acceptability of their systems and practices.
+(2022/2023 Impact Report pg.
+107) Waste minimization begins with the upfront evaluation of our product designs and manufacturing processes.
 Through our Green and Sustainable Science program, we design processes that use safer chemicals, consume less energy, use less water and other resources, and generate less waste.
 Our process development biologists, chemists and engineers have the expertise to create more sustainable ways to make our products.
 We continuously strive to reduce the amount of operational waste we generate and to maximize the use of environmentally beneficial disposal methods such as recycling, composting and waste-to-energy.
 To ensure our waste is managed in an environmentally responsible manner, we use only approved waste disposal facilities.
 Approved facilities demonstrate that they have the systems, technologies and practices to manage our waste streams responsibly and in compliance with all applicable requirements.
-We routinely audit these facilities to verify the acceptability of their systems and practices. (p.
-111).
+We routinely audit these facilities to verify the acceptability of their systems and practices.
+(2022/2023 Impact Report p.
+111; pg.
+107)

 Measures & Targets